cmcabrera-tech/powershell-it-support-automation-lab/README.md

 ## Overview

-This project demonstrates the use of PowerShell to automate common IT support and Active Directory administrative tasks in a Windows Server lab environment.
+This project showcases the use of PowerShell to automate common IT support and Active Directory administrative tasks in a Windows Server lab environment.

 The automation workflows inventory the Active Directory environment, create multiple user accounts from a CSV file, assign departmental security groups, reset passwords, offboard users, generate audit logs, and produce an HTML summary report.

+## Portfolio Integration

-The lab extends the previously created [Active Directory Home Lab](https://github.com/cmcabrera-tech/active-directory-home-lab) by adding repeatable and auditable administrative automation.
+This lab extends the Windows infrastructure deployed in my [Active Directory Home Lab](https://github.com/cmcabrera-tech/active-directory-home-lab) by introducing repeatable PowerShell automation for common administrative tasks.

+The automated workflows support activities commonly performed by IT Support and Systems Administration teams, including user provisioning, password management, offboarding, reporting, and audit logging.

+Together with the Active Directory, Help Desk, and Microsoft Entra ID & Intune labs, this project demonstrates both manual administration and administrative automation within a simulated enterprise environment.

 ## Objectives